jalaltaher/jalaltaher.github.io/_pages/about.md

 - **Stable and exponentially tempered stable processes**.
 - **Monte-Carlo methods for simulation**.

 Before joining the Mathematics Laboratory of Versailles (LMV), I earned an MSc in Probability and Statistics from the Paris-Saclay University.
 In 2019, I graduated with a major in Applied Mathematics from Ecole Polytechnique.
 My academic journey includes a BSc in pure and applied mathematics at the University Paris-Sud, Orsay obtained in 2016, and a BA in philosophy in 2019 at Nanterre University (parallel with my scientific curriculum).
+See this [page](https://jalaltaher.github.io/cv/) for a more detailed CV.

 **Research Interests**: *Nonparametric statistics, Stochastic processes, SDE,  Deconvolution, Lévy processes, Stable distributions, Exponential tilting, Monte-Carlo methods...*

-I'm also trained in classical piano (CEM at Paris-Saclay Conservatory in classical piano).
-I'm passionate about jazz, harmony, music harmony, film scoring...
+**Other**: I'm also trained in classical piano (CEM at Paris-Saclay Conservatory in classical piano).
+I'm passionate about jazz, harmony, music harmony, and film scoring.